Terms & Services

 • Workflow – Tethered capture, calibrated monitors, and color targets are used to support consistent and reliable results.

-• Deliverables – High-resolution TIFFs (archival) and JPEGs (general use), delivered via secure online folder.
+• Deliverables – High-resolution TIFFs and JPEGs are delivered via a secure online folder, available for 30–60 days.

 WORKFLOW & DELIVERY